F-Bekerman/Graph-VAE/README.md

 The first example is a small subset of the Anonymized Facebook Graph with 4k Nodes and 88k edges.
 A test set of positive examples containing 10% of  the edges chosen at random is removed from the graph.
 An equal number of negative examples is sampled by  randomly choosing pairs of unconnected nodes.

-The algorithm achieves an average precision of roughly 99% on this test set (with a 100 hidden units, and a latent vector of size 50).
+The algorithm achieves an average precision of roughly 99% on this test set (with  100 hidden units, and a latent vector of size 50).

 # Requirements